migcasta/migcasta.github.io/_projects/ePilot.md

 ---
 layout: page
-title: project
+title: ePilot
-description: ePilot.
-A collaboration platform that enables innovations for the rail ecosystem within eMaintenance and Industrial AI.
+description: A collaboration platform that enables innovations for the rail ecosystem within eMaintenance and Industrial AI.
 Awarded in the 2021 list of The Royal Swedish Academy of Engineering Sciences
 img: assets/img/ePilot.png
 redirect: https://www.ltu.se/research/subjects/Drift-och-underhall/Forskningsprojekt/ePilot?l=en
 importance: 7